The Hands that Move the World

 After Conlon’s exile from Seren, Dralon had very little contact with his brother and was instead focused on leading the tribe.
-Like many tribes of Seren, the Emerald Marauders had frequent conflicts and wars with the other tribes until an enigmatic entity calling itself the Son of Caiphon emerged and began conquering numerous tribes.
+Like many tribes of Seren, the Emerald Marauders had frequent conflicts and wars with the other tribes until an enigmatic entity calling itself the Son of Caiphon emerged and began conquering the Seren.
 Despite being long estranged, Dralon went to Khorvaire to seek out Conlon’s help.

-He was captured by Titan’s Aegis and kept in a cell in the Eclipse Keep.
+Dralon was captured by Titan’s Aegis and kept in a cell in the Eclipse Keep.
 Conlon came to see him there, and once Dralon had explained himself, he was set free.
 Dralon returned to Seren with Conlon’s promise to come to the Emerald Marauders’ aid when he could do so.

 Rise of the Starborn

-In an effort to gain the obedience of the Seren tribes without resorting to mind control, Conlon thought to duel the leader of the Shattered, the largest resistance effort against him.
+In an effort to gain the obedience of the Seren tribes without resorting to the Son of Caiphon’s mind control, Conlon thought to duel the leader of the Shattered, the largest resistance effort against him.
 This was Vilak Selnar “the Handsome,” and the terms of the duel were that the Shattered would follow him instead if Conlon defeated Vilak, as is part of tradition.
 Conlon gained an early edge in this duel, but Vilak beat him into unconsciousness, and was about to finish him off when Dralon intervened.
 Dralon battled Vilak and killed him, gaining leadership over the Shattered.

 He let Conlon go, but told him that he would not allow a tyrant to rule the Seren tribes.
 Dralon warned Conlon that if he ever returned to Argonnessen, he had best be ready to fight his own brother.
-Conlon did indeed return, although not to fight him immediately; instead, he gave him a second Starshadow Blade per Eltimar’s demands, making him into a second Star Pact Hexblade.
-He later came back and fought Dralon, killing him, but was killed himself at the same time.
+Conlon did indeed return, although not to fight Dralon immediately; instead, he gave him a second Starshadow Blade per Eltimar’s demands, making him into a second Star Pact Hexblade.
+He came back some time later and fought Dralon, killing him, but was killed himself at the same time.
 Because both killed each other, Eltimar was able to bring one of them back (since they both had the same Pact, it would not be a violation of the Tournament laws).

 Conlon ended up returning to the mortal world, but eradicated Morgue Conlonnar in the process.
 Dralon, meanwhile, was destroyed, leaving behind nothing but his blade, which Conlon claimed.
 He then assumed control of Dralon’s barbarians.